messiasthi/dduplicated/README.md

-# dduplicated
+# Krakenfiles

-A python script to remove all duplicated files in your directories.
+A python script to search and destroy all duplications.

-## Install
-To install from source code use `python setup.py install`.

-## Tests

-You can use the directory `test/dirTest` for make your tests, I recommend copy the `dirTest` content for other directory and use the new directory for make any test you want.

 ## Help
-dduplicate is a script in python for detect duplicated files in your finded directory, is possible delete, link or just detect.
+Krakenfiles is a software in python for detect duplicated files in your selected directory, is possible delete, link or just detect.

 `dduplicate detect .` is default action